devcircus/common/README.md

 ```php
 $payload->setOutput($users, 'data');
 ```
-> If you payload includes 'messages', the output will automatically be wrapped in a json response.
+> If your payload includes 'messages', the output will automatically be wrapped with a key.
 If you do not provide a wrapping key, the key 'data' will be used.

 ### Response Helpers
 As seen above, a couple of ResponseFactory macros are available to you, which makes sending payload responses, easier.